Classic Beef Borscht Recipe (video)

 - Onion, Carrots & Celery: for making the mirepoix, or soup base.

 - Potatoes: you can use regular potatoes and cube them into bite-sized pieces, or cut small, baby potatoes in half.

 Traditional Ukrainian borscht has a very rich and vibrant red color to it.
 I often get asked how I make mine so deep red?
 You can achieve this beautiful color by using lots of beets, tomato sauce, and allow the borscht cook for longer.
 I find that the borscht gets more beautiful in color after about an hour of cooking.
 The beets release more of their color, and combined with the tomatoes, make the borscht super rich!
 The longer cooking time also gives the soup more flavor!

 After making this soup for decades, I’ve perfected and simplified the process down to one pot to make this soup effortless and delicious!
 I like to start with the meat first.
 This beet soup can be made with beef, chicken, pork or even lamb.
 If you are using chicken or pork, consider using chicken broth instead of beef broth.

-- Next, add the beets, tomato sauce, broth, water and seasonings and let the soup simmer away for 1 hour.
+- Next, add the beets, tomato sauce, broth, water and seasonings and let the soup simmer away for 1 to 1 1/2 hours.
 This longer cook time allows the soup to develop a really rich and deep flavor and makes the beef extra tender!